BrevinCronk98/unfinished/README.md

 * User wants to play a cute but spooky story driven game?
 * User likes to browse Steam's "new" and "free" categories.
-* User is feeling in a spooky detective game.
+* User is feeling in a spooky detective game mood.
-* User wants to be able to Flow through the levels seamlessly
+* User wants to be able to flow through the levels seamlessly.
+* Boo.

 </details>